Overview of Tick Paralysis

 Mechanical or manual ventilation may be required but should be carefully assessed because recovery can be delayed, especially in brachycephalic animals.
 Longer-term ventilation cases can have a 70% recovery rate.
 It is essential to assess pulmonary (expired CO2 levels) and alveolar (pulse oximetry) ventilatory capacity and to be aware of profound respiratory muscle fatigue.
 Alveolar disease (edema and/or pneumonia) has a poor prognosis in such cases.

-Atropine (repeat every 6 hr, lowest dose) can be used if GI and respiratory secretions are excessive, but its effect on tear secretion (and the host's potential for eyelid paralysis, reduced blink reflex, and corneal drying) and cardiac rate and rhythm changes should be considered.
+Atropine (repeated every 6 hr, lowest dose) can be used if GI and respiratory secretions are excessive, but its effect on tear secretion (and the host’s potential for eyelid paralysis, reduced blink reflex, and corneal drying) and cardiac rate and rhythm changes should be considered.

 Antiemetic therapy should be used in animals that are vomiting, which is usually a poor prognostic sign.
 If the animal is regurgitating, the esophagus should be aspirated along with the upper respiratory tract.
 Correct drainage positioning then becomes a vital factor in helping to avoid aspiration.
 Care is needed with gastroesophageal reflux cases regarding their chronicity and tissue damage.